Home / Events / TMPR (Iwasawa Brothers + Horikawa Junichiro + Miyama Yu + Nakata Kazue) “Moving Point Observation Station (35.39.36.02/139.42.5.98)”

 programmer, algorithmic designer

 Born in 1984 in Tokyo, Horikawa Junichiro graduated from Columbia University Graduate School of Architecture with a master’s degree in advanced architectural design.
 Inspired by geometry and natural ecology, he researches and creates various forms with algorithms.
 He regularly streams tutorials and releases videos about algorithmic design on YouTube.
 His major awards include The One Show’s Gold Pencil in 2019 and the Excellence Award in the Art Division at the 23rd Japan Media Arts Festival.
-Horikawa has taught as a part-time instructor at Tokyo University of the Arts since 2011, and also at Waseda University.
-He has been CTO of gluon since 2017 and a specialist academic support staff at the University of Tokyo since 2020.
+Horikawa serves as a project specialist at the University of Tokyo and Kyoto Institute of Technology, and also as director of Orange Jellies.
 His major publications include Parametric Design with Grasshopper (2017, BNN) and Algorithmic Design with Houdini (2019, BNN).

 https://youtube.com/@JunichiroHorikawa/